paolobudroni/project_get_clean_data/README.md

 The tidy paradigm seems to be respected.

 step7.
-Finally in this step we create the tidy final data set applying the ddply function. the final data set has dim 63x2.
-For each variable (63) has been calculated the mean
+Finally in this step we create the tidy final data set applying the ddply function for each variable, for each subject_id and for each activity.

 step8.
 Exporting the result to txt file